Star Fleet I: The War Begins: Reception

-Jerry Pournelle wrote in BYTE that Star Fleet I "is likely to drive me crazy but I keep coming back for more", describing it as "frankly better than the Star Trek game I wrote".
+Creative Computing in 1984 wished that Star Fleet I's excellent documentation would become the norm in the industry.
+Approving of its use of color and sound, the magazine concluded "Star Trek fans rejoice.
+[It] is a truly captivating game".
+"It's not just a game, it's darned near a career", Jerry Pournelle said in BYTE, praising its career progression, color, and sound.
+While criticizing inefficient RAM use and other minor flaws, he wrote that Star Fleet I "is likely to drive me crazy but I keep coming back for more", describing it as "frankly better than the Star Trek game I wrote".
 Mark Bausman reviewed the game for Computer Gaming World, and stated that "Star Fleet One is a truly remarkable update of the classic Star Trek game". inCider gave the Apple II version four stars out of four, describing it as "ideal for anyone who enjoys an addicting space game".
-Info gave the Amiga version two-plus stars out of five, stating that "If you've played public domain versions of Star Trek you've played Star Fleet I".
-The magazine criticized the graphics: "It looks like it was ported lock, stock, and lack of imagination directly from the IBM-PC version".
-Game reviewers Hartley and Pattie Lesser complimented the game in their "The Role of Computers" column in Dragon #118 (1987), noting that they were "very impressed with this offering," and stated that "There is a sense of realism to the game that is unmatched by other offerings."
+Info gave the Amiga version two-plus stars out of five, criticizing the similarity between Star Fleet I and Star Trek games.
+The magazine criticized the graphics and thought that it was directly ported from the IBM-PC version.
+Game reviewers Hartley and Pattie Lesser complimented the game in their "The Role of Computers" column in Dragon #118 (1987), and said that the game brought a sense of realism.

-In a 1992 survey of science fiction games, Computer Gaming World gave the title five stars of five, calling it a "superb rendition of the 'main-frame' Star Trek ... this reviewer still plays it today, even though the graphics are primitive".
-A 1994 survey in the magazine of strategic space games set in the year 2000 and later gave the game three-plus stars out of five, stating "A real shame that this product hasn't been updated like Empire Deluxe".
+In a 1992 survey of science fiction games, Computer Gaming World gave the title five stars of five, calling it a "superb rendition of the 'main-frame' Star Trek", despite noting the graphics as "primitive".
+A 1994 survey in the magazine of strategic space games set in the year 2000 and later gave the game three-plus stars out of five, stating that the game should have had a modern update, unlike Empire with Empire Deluxe from 1993.

 In 1996, Computer Gaming World declared Starfleet I the 150th-best computer game ever released.